NexiusTailer/Ultimate-Creator/README.md

 * **Copying default objects**
   You can copy default map objects by simply clicking on them
 * **Change textures**
-  You can change the textures and color of any created object
+  You can change the textures and the color of any created object

 ## How to use:
 1. To begin, you must have an RCon rights (optional).